-Installing all Session Recording administration components on a single server is fine for a proof of concept.
-However, for a large production environment, we recommend that you install the Session Recording policy console on a separate server and the Session Recording server, Session Recording Administrator Logging, and Session Recording database on another separate server.
-Session Recording Administrator Logging is an optional subfeature of the Session Recording server.
-Select the Session Recording server before you can select Session Recording Administrator Logging.
+- By default, all the check boxes next to the features that can be installed are selected.
+Installing all these features on a single server is fine for a proof of concept.
+For a large production environment, install the Session Recording policy console on a separate server and the Session Recording server, administrator logging, and database on another separate server.
+The Session Recording administrator logging is an optional subfeature of the Session Recording server.
+Select the Session Recording server before you can select the Session Recording administrator logging. - To add features on the same server after you select and install features on it, you can only use the msi package.
+You cannot run the installer again.